Overview of this site

 in many tropical regions where the highest number of species is living.

-The purpose of CarabMap is to reduce such impediments by an interactive database which
+The purpose of CarabMap and the regional map for Africa (with current focus on genera Graphipterus and Piezia) is to reduce such impediments by interactive map tools which

-will create dynamic online grid maps and data tables generated at the moment of search.
+can create dynamic online grid maps and associated data tables generated at the moment of search.

 |